valandvir/homer-deployment/README.md

 # HOMER with Heplify for Cisco CUBE ERSPAN SIP Capture

-This repository contains the configuration and deployment script for setting up HOMER 7.7 with additional services (Grafana, Prometheus, Loki, NGINX as a reverse proxy, and Heplify as a HEP capture agent) using Docker Compose.
-The deployment is fully automated via a single script, making it easy to deploy on a production server with minimal manual effort.
+This repository provides a configuration and deployment script for setting up **HOMER 7.7** with additional services, including Grafana, Prometheus, Loki, NGINX as a reverse proxy, and Heplify as a HEP capture agent, all orchestrated via Docker Compose.
+This assembly was specifically designed to collect SIP traffic from Cisco CUBE voice gateways using ERSPAN, enabling detailed analysis and monitoring of VoIP communications.
+The deployment is fully automated through a single script, enabling easy setup on a production server with minimal manual intervention.

 ## Prerequisites